aziis98/arnoldi-distribuito/typst-report/main.typ

 === Strong Scaling

 First we tried to run the program starting from a problem size of $N = 20$ and increasing the problem size by doubling each time.
-As we can see in @laplacian-strong-scaling-3 the performance is initially poor but starts to improve as we increase the size of the problem.
-Initially the problem is too small to be able to take advantage of the parallelism and the communication overhead is too high.
+As we can see in @laplacian-strong-scaling-3 the performance is initially poor (for $N in {20, 40}$) but starts to improve as we increase the size of the problem as initially the problem is too small and the communication overhead is too high.

 #figure(
   image("plots/cropped/laplacian-strong-scaling-3.png", width: 75%),